gamesbook/pyprototypr/docs/core_shapes.rst

 for most cases, that *lines* are drawn in **black** and shapes that have an enclosed area are *filled* with a **white** color.
 The default length, width or height in most cases is **1cm**.
 The only change from default, for these examples, has been to make the default line width (*stroke_width*) thicker for easier viewing of the small PNG images.

 Most shapes can be styled by setting one or more of the `Shapes' Common Properties`_.

-Some shapes have additional properties available that allow even further styling.
+Other shapes have additional properties available that allow even further styling.

-To make it easier to see where and how a shape has been drawn, most of these examples have been created with a background grid (which **pyprototypr** refers to as a `Blueprint`_ shape) added to the page  - which is a small A8 "business card" size - for cross-reference: the values of **x** appear across the lower edge of the grid (increasing from left to right); those for **y** along the left side (increasing from bottom to top).
-The grid respects the margins that have been set - so the lower-left grid corner shown as "0" is actually offset from the physical page corner... but you will observe that the Blueprint numbering itself is located inside the margin area!
+To make it easier to see where and how a shape has been drawn, most of these examples have been created with a background grid (which **pyprototypr** refers to as a `Blueprint`_ shape) added to the page  - a small A8 "business card" size - for cross-reference.
+In addition, the default line width (aka *stroke_width*) has been made thicker for easier viewing of the small PNG images that were generated from the original PDF output.

    The graphics for these examples were generated from either of two of the scripts saved in the ``examples`` directory - look at the `default_shapes <../examples/simple/default_shapes.py>`_ and `customised_shapes <../examples/simple/customised_shapes.py>`_ scripts.
+The program first creates a PDF, then generates a PNG file for each page in the PDF.

 Commonalities
 --------------